Didn’t have time to read the news lately? Kafkadesk’s got you covered: here’s our recap of what’s been going on during these last few days.

 Czech Republic: Paul Ryan on official business in Prague

-The Czech government’s decision was praised by U.S. House of Representatives speaker Paul Ryan, who was on a two-day visit in the Czech capital this week.
-He’s the highest U.S. official to come to Prague since President Obama’s visit in 2009.
+The Czech Republic’s decision to expel Russian diplomats was praised by U.S. House of Representatives speaker Paul Ryan, who was on a two-day visit in the Czech capital this week.
+Paul Ryan is the highest-ranking U.S. official to come to Prague since President Obama’s visit in 2009.